3 Steps for Warehouse Change Management:

 For warehouses, managing these warehouse improvement plans requires you to be honest.
 You’ll need to present ways that it will benefit your team.
 Also, you must make it simple for people to follow new processes or ask questions.

-Here are three steps to follow so you can have a successful WMS change management plan.
+Here are three steps to follow so you can have a successful warehouse change management plan.

 Identify and communicate needs

-Success and failure of change management plans often happen before anything actually changes.
+Success and failure of warehouse change management plans often happen before anything actually changes.

-Communication that’s used to identify needs and share the reasoning for change management can empower your team to work together when it’s done right.
-When it falls short, you run the risk of having people working against change or not knowing that their actions are included in your plans for change.
+Communication can empower your team to work together when it’s done right.
+When it falls short, you run the risk of having people working against change.
+Also, they many not know you’ve included their needs in your plans for change.

 When your staff sees management leading the charge, they’re more likely to support the process.
-It’s even better if you communicate why different areas were selected for change and how a new process will lead to benefits for the staff itself.
+It’s even better if you communicate why you’ve selected different areas for change.
+Plus they’d like to know how a new business process will lead to benefits for the staff itself.

 Plan for your change

-Work through how a process will change, the scope of that change, objectives, how you’re going to measure each need, and the costs of implementing the process.
-Detailed plans make it easier for you to meet goals, address challenges, and avoid getting stuck during implementation.
+Detailed plans make it easier for you to meet goals, address challenges, and avoid problems during implementation.

-You can take it a step farther than just creating measurables and targets by building out incentives for your team to adopt the new processes and change management as well as incentives for achieving desired goals.
+You can take it a step farther than creating measurables and targets.
+Build out incentives for your team to adopt the new processes and for achieving goals.